 Arrange for top oven rack to be about 6 inches from broiler; preheat broiler.
 Place salmon fillets, skin side down, on a nonstick baking sheet, and season with salt and pepper.
 Brush prepared glaze generously over each salmon fillet.
 Broil salmon for about 8 to 10 minutes for medium well or until cooked to your liking.
 Serve.

 Grilled Peaches with Caramel-Honeyed Pecans and Ice Cream

-- 4 large ripe peaches, halved and pitted nonstick cooking spray 2 tablespoons honey
+For peaches: 4 large ripe peaches, halved and pitted nonstick cooking spray 2 tablespoons honey